 C-reactive protein (CRP)

 Complement (C3, C4 levels) - Differentiation may allow the provider to narrow the differentials.
 Low complement levels indicate the following diseases: cryoglobulinemia, systemic lupus erythematosus, infective (bacterial) endocarditis, and shunt nephritis.
-Certain renal diseases, such as membranoproliferative GN or poststreptococcal GN may also be considered.
+Certain renal disorders may also be considered, such as membranoproliferative GN or post-streptococcal GN.
 Normal complement levels suggest an underlying abscess, polyarteritis nodosa, Henoch-Schönlein purpura, Goodpasture syndrome, idiopathic rapidly progressive GN, immune complex disease, and immunoglobulin G or immunoglobulin A nephropathy.
-Chauvet et al reported that in patients with new-onset nephritis and low C3 levels anti-factor B autoantibodies may help in distinguishing new-onset poststreptococcal GN from hypocomplementemic C3 glomerulonephritis.
+Chauvet et al. reported that in patients with new-onset nephritis and low C3 levels, anti-factor B autoantibodies might help distinguish new-onset post-streptococcal GN from hypocomplementemic C3 glomerulonephritis.

-Autoantibodies [ANA, ANCA, anti-ds-DNA, anti-Glomerular basement membrane (GBM)] to outrule collagenopathy as the underlying cause of GN.
+Autoantibodies, such as antinuclear antibodies (ANA), anti-neutrophil cytoplasmic antibodies (ANCA), and anti-ds-DNA, anti-glomerular basement membrane (GBM) to rule out collagenopathy as the underlying cause of GN.

-Antistreptolysin O titer (ASOT) - It increases in 60-80% of cases.
+Antistreptolysin O titer (ASOT) increases in 60 to 80% of cases.
 The rise begins in one to three weeks, peaks in three to five weeks, and returns to baseline in six months.
 It is unrelated to the severity, duration, and prognosis of renal disease.

-The urine is usually dark and the specific gravity is more than 1.020 with RBCs and RBC casts.
-The 24-hour urinary protein excretion and creatinine clearance may be helpful in establishing the degree of renal impairment and proteinuria.
+The urine is usually dark, and the specific gravity is more than 1.020 with RBCs and RBC casts.
+The 24-hour urinary protein excretion and creatinine clearance may help establish the degree of renal impairment and proteinuria.
 The following parameters are usually helpful:

 Microscopy, culture, and sensitivity